Cazzey Louis Cereghino: Early life

 Cereghino was born in Milwaukie, Oregon, on April 24, 1979, where his family has run a farm since 1908.
 His father, Robert "Bobby" Cereghino, was a farmer and a home builder, and his mother Nancy is an elementary and special education teacher.
 Early on he was interested in US history, garnering the attention of the state newspaper, which came and interviewed him as a youngster when he continued to come to school dressed as United States Presidents.
 This led to him successfully running for class president and then school president.
 He graduated from high school as a multi-sport athlete, playing football and baseball, wrestling, and setting a school record in the mile run while running track and cross country.
-After graduation, he briefly lived in Nashville to start a singing career before moving to Los Angeles in 2000.
+After graduation, he briefly lived in Nashville to start a singing and songwriting career before moving to Los Angeles in 2000.
 His first movie role was in the 1995 film Mr. Holland's Opus, where he was included in the graduation scene because he had the proper shoes on for the period piece.
-His high school football experience would later aid him in his performance as one of the stunt doubles doing tackles in The Longest Yard.
+His football experience would later aid him in his performance as one of the stunt doubles doing tackles in The Longest Yard.

 Writing career

 Cereghino has published several screenplays, twelve novels, and a non-fiction collection of short stories.
 In 2015, his novel 116* Days With Dad was published by Black Hill Press.
 The novel is loosely based on his experience as a commercial fisherman on an Alaskan fishing vessel.
 Recalling the experience, Cereghino said, "I went to Alaska, and it turned into a great story.
 At first, I thought it was the worst job in the world.
 You have no time off, and you spend 18 to 22 hours a day waist deep in fish blood and guts.
 Then when you get on shore there are all these bears, and you stink like fish."
 Later in 2015, his novel Kiki's Angel was published by CreateSpace.
-An earlier publication of Cereghino's eleventh novel, A Time To Lie, has been his best seller to date and was also published by CreateSpace.
+An earlier publication of Cereghino's eleventh novel, A Time To Lie, has been his best seller to date.

 He has been a contributing author to the Chicken Soup for the Soul book series since 2004.
 His work appeared in Chicken Soup for the Teenage Soul IV, and his story Christmas Cheer was rated as one of the top 101 Chicken Soup for the Soul stories of all time.